 - The SHAC also advises participants to wear clothing appropriate for the weather conditions and which they do not mind getting damaged.

 - No booking shall be deemed to have been accepted unless accepted in writing by the SHAC (which shall include the SHAC’s email confirmation of booking).

 - You must advise the SHAC as soon as possible of any mistake in the SHAC’s booking confirmation. the SHAC shall use its reasonable endeavours to ensure that you and your party’s participation commences at the time booked and it shall be the responsibility of each participant to ensure that they arrive in sufficient time.
 Late arrivals may not be permitted to undertake the Activities and no refunds or compensation will be payable in such circumstances.

-- Notice periods for group booking cancellations are dealt with under clause 7 below.
+- Notice periods for group booking cancellations are dealt with under the Group Bookings clause below.
 For all other bookings, using your SHAC Account, you may cancel or re-schedule an individual booking up to 48hrs before your session, no refunds can be given after this time.

 - The SHAC shall be entitled to cancel your booking at any time.
 In the event that the SHAC decides to cancel your booking it shall use its reasonable endeavours to notify you as soon as possible.
 You shall be entitled to a full refund in the event of cancellation under this clause but no other compensation shall be payable.

 - In the event that it proves necessary to close the Activities for reasons beyond the control of the SHAC and in circumstances where your party has commenced participation in the Activities, you shall not be entitled to any refund (in part or in whole).
 In such circumstances the SHAC may, but shall not be obliged to, offer alternative dates or times at reduced rates.